BinksWANG/ML_Mental_Health_Project/README.md

 ### Objectives:
 - Identify key indicators of mental health conditions
 - Build a predictive ML model using real-world data
-- Deploy the model in a web environment with flask and docker
+- Deploy the model in a web environment with Flask and Docker
 - Implement monitoring to track performance and detect drift
 - Follow best practices for ML development and MLOps